mdshakir/fastApi/readme.md

 This endpoints creates a new user and provides a jwt token which will be used further to access the rest of the endpoints.

+2. File Upload

+Endpoint: POST /upload_file

+Authorization: Requires a valid JWT token in the Authorization header.

+Input:

+Multipart form data containing a text file.
+Output:

+	JSON
+	{
+  		"file_id": "unique_file_id",
+  		"word1": 10,
+  		"word2": 5,
+  		"word3": 2,  // ... and so on for each word and its count
+	}

+3. Get User Statistics

+Endpoint: GET /get_user_stats

+Authorization: Requires a valid JWT token in the Authorization header.

+Output:

+	JSON
+	{
+  		"total_files_uploaded": 5,
+  		"total_words": 1000
+	}

+4. Get Word Count for a File

+Endpoint: GET /get_count/{file_id}

+Authorization: Requires a valid JWT token in the Authorization header.

+Output:

+	JSON
+	{
+  	"word1": 10,
+  	"word2": 5,
+  	"word3": 2,  // ... and so on for each word and its count
+	}

+#Additional Information
+	Dependencies: FastAPI, uvicorn, python-multipart, JWT, SQLite, uuid, nltk
+	Database: SQLite (fileUpload.db)
+	Error Handling: HTTPException for various error scenarios